Multilingual Machine Translation with Large Language Models: Empirical Results and Analysis: Experiment Setup

-\paragraph{ICL strategy} For each model, we report its translation performance with eight randomly-picked translation pairs from the corresponding development set as in-context exemplars and ``<X>=<Y>'' as in-context template. ``<X>'' and ``<Y>'' are the placeholder for the source and target sentence.
+\paragraph{ICL strategy} For each model, we report its translation performance with eight randomly-picked translation pairs\footnote{We use the same eight randomly-picked translation pairs as exemplars during evaluation.} from the corresponding development set as in-context exemplars and ``<X>=<Y>'' as in-context template. ``<X>'' and ``<Y>'' are the placeholder for the source and target sentence.
 We use line-break as the concatenation symbol.
 According to our experiment analysis, this ICL strategy serves as a simple but strong recipe.
 All implementation is based on \textit{OpenICL}\footnote{\url{https://github.com/Shark-NLP/OpenICL}}~\cite{wu2023openicl}.